How to Get From Puerto Vallarta to Guadalajara: Safe Transportation Guide [2025]

 Guadalajara has a few different bus stations, and depending on where you’re planning to go in the city, one might make more sense than others.
 You might also choose your station depending on scheduling.

-In most cases, when traveling from Puerto Vallarta, it will make the most sense to choose either Nueva Central or the Zapopan bus station.
+In most cases, when traveling from Puerto Vallarta to Guadalajara, it will make the most sense to choose either Nueva Central or the Zapopan bus station.

 I’ve circled them both in pink on the map below: